townmath/cisp400-reader/_sources/sort/index.rst

    heap.rst
    radix.rst
    summary.rst

-**Sorting** is the process of placing elements from a collection in some kind of order.
-For example, a list of words could be sorted alphabetically or by length.
-A list of cities could be sorted by population, by area, or by zip code.
-We have already seen a number of algorithms that were able to benefit from having a sorted list (recall the final anagram example and the binary search).

 There are many, many sorting algorithms that have been developed and analyzed.
 This suggests that sorting is an important area of study in